Serious topics

 Mike DuVernois

 Michael DuVernois grew up in Newington, Connecticut, and as a result still says “tag sale” to refer to what many call garage, or yard, sales and he pronounces the final “R” in area and idea.
-He attended the Georgia Institute of Technology, which was a culture shock, graduated with a perfect 4.0 in physics, and still managed to have a life outside of classes.
-He attended the University of Chicago where he earned an M.S. and Ph.D. in physics and astronomy doing thesis work under the direction of Professor John A. Simpson (deceased).
-He worked as postdoctoral fellow at the Pennsylvania State University under the direction of Professor James Beatty, and then started his own research group at the University of Minnesota.
-His students have moved on to postdoctoral fellowships at Queen’s University (Canada), CERN, University of New Mexico, Heidelberg University, and CalTech.
+He attended the Georgia Institute of Technology, which was a culture shock, graduated with a perfect 4.0 in physics, and still managed to have something that passed for a life outside of classes.
+He attended the University of Chicago where he earned an M.S. and Ph.D. in physics and astronomy doing thesis work under the direction of Professor John A. Simpson (deceased) in the area of cosmic ray astrophysics using spacecraft experiments.

-His research was in the area of particle astrophysics, studying the the cosmic rays and high energy neutrinos.
-Among his experiments were the HET instrument on the Ulysses spacecraft; the HEAT antimatter balloon experiment; the CREAM long-duration balloon program; the Pierre Auger Observatory in Malargue, Mendoza Province, Argentina; and the ANITA neutrino balloon observation program over Antarctica.
-He is the author of over eighty peer reviewed scientific papers, and several hundred conference proceedings.
-More recently, he was a visiting professor at the University of Hawaii and has left academia to pursue engineering and project management interests in the private sector.
-He is available for physics, engineering, and project management consultations.
+His research is in the area of astroparticle physics, studying the cosmic rays and high energy neutrinos.
+Among his experiments were the HET instrument on the Ulysses spacecraft; the cosmic ray telescope on the CRRES satellite; the HEAT & HEAT-pbar antimatter balloon experiments; the CREAM long-duration balloon program; the CREST electron and positron synchrotron telescope; the Pierre Auger Observatory in Malargue, Mendoza Province, Argentina; and the ANITA neutrino balloon observation program over Antarctica.
+He is the author, or co-author, of about one hundred peer reviewed scientific papers, and many hundreds of conference proceedings.

 Mac